 Meet some of our customers!

 trophon is widely used around the world in the US, including the United Kingdom, Germany, France, Italy, Australia, New Zealand, Singapore and Hong Kong.

-In the United Kingdom, the use of trophon is also increasing following the introduction of stricter HLD guidelines in Scotland, Ireland and Wales.
+In the United Kingdom, the use of trophon is also increasing following the introduction of stricter high level disinfection guidelines in Scotland, Ireland and Wales.

-In Scotland the publishing of HLD guidelines has resulted in the use of trophon by seven Scottish Health Boards and in Wales our system has been adopted by all National Health Service Trusts.
+In Scotland the publishing of high level disinfection guidelines has resulted in the use of trophon by seven Scottish Health Boards and in Wales our system has been adopted by all National Health Service Trusts.
 In addition, some of England’s largest health trusts including St Bartholomew’s in London, have switched to trophon.
-In total, trophon can be found in 100 UK health care settings and currently in seven of the top 20 hospitals (England and Wales based on staff size).
+In total, trophon can be found in 100 UK health care settings and currently in nine of the top 20 hospitals (England and Wales based on staff size).